-In determining whether a transaction is a business combination, PFRS 3 provides additional whether definition quidance determining а transaction meets the business combination accounted for in accordance with its requirements. and This guidance includes:
+In determining whether a transaction is a business combination, PFRS 3 provides additional guidance on determining whether a transaction meets the definition of a business combination and accounted for in accordance with its requirements.
+This guidance includes:

 - Business combinations can occur in various ways such as by transferring cash, including liabilities, issuing equity instrument (or any combination thereof), or by not issuing consideration at all (i.e. by contract alone); and - Business combinations can be structured in various ways to satisfy legal, taxation or other objectives, including one entity becoming a subsidiary of another, the transfer of net assets from one entity to another or to new entity;